SNCS Level 2 Certification

 Belaying with ABDs and Verification Test

 As a climber, I do have moments where my mind drifted away while belaying as I’m sure many others do as well.
-Having an ABD is helpful to minimize the chances of mishaps but to make it mandatory may be unnecessary.
-Verifying your top rope and lead climbing skill is reasonable because there are certified climbers who had not been climbing for years or new climbers who haven’t gotten sufficient mileage to be proficient.
+Having an ABD is helpful to minimize the chances of mishaps but making it mandatory may be unnecessary.
+Verifying your top rope and lead climbing skills is reasonable because there are certified climbers who had not been climbing for years or new climbers who haven’t gotten sufficient mileage to be proficient.
 But having to pay for verification is up to the individual to decide if it’s justified.
 Regardless, the main reason for implementing lead verification and ABD is for your safety.

 Belay Devices – old school vs new school

 I’m a fan of ABDs, I have a few and I think they are great, at least some of them are.
 But before you jump headfirst into getting one you should learn the fundamentals of belaying using a conventional tube device such as an ATC.
-I’m more of an old school guy so I advocate the need to master how to catch your climber’s fall by yourself before using an ABD that will do it for you.
+I’m more of an old-school guy so I advocate the need to master how to catch your climber’s fall by yourself before using an ABD that will do it for you.

 There are so many ABDs in the market and it is hard to decide what to buy.
 Newer ABDs these days come in all shapes and sizes, and to be honest some look like a component straight out of a spaceship.
 Just to clarify this is not a sponsored post.
-My criteria for an ABD is simple; it must be able to belay from the bottom, belay from the top, able to abseil with 1 or 2 ropes.
+My criteria for an ABD are simple; it must be able to belay from the bottom, belay from the top, able to abseil with 1 or 2 ropes.
 I cannot comprehend spending over a hundred dollars on an ABD that is just good for belaying.
 Another key aspect of an ABD I look for is the device should not have too many parts and components hence if I am to recommend something it would be to get a geometry ABD instead of a mechanical ABD.
 Simplicity is good as there had been product recalls on a couple of mechanical ABDs due to mechanical faults.

 SMF Sport Climbing Courses